 Driving to school and parking on school property is a privilege for students and carries certain responsibilities.
-Because of the potential danger involved in the operation of motor vehicles, all infractions of driving and parking rules will be referred immediately to the Dean of Students.
-Repeat violators may lose their privilege to drive to school.
+Because of the potential danger involved in the operation of motor vehicles, all infractions of driving and parking rules will be referred immediately to the Administration.
+Repeat violators may lose this privilege.
 Student drivers must adhere to the following guidelines:

-All student-driven vehicles must be registered in the MS/HS Office by the first Friday of each school year.
+- 1. All student-driven vehicles must be registered in the MS/HS Office by the first Friday of each school year.
 If a student drives more than one vehicle, each vehicle must be registered.
-In addition, if a student begins to drive to school later in the year, the student must register his or her vehicle in the office on the first day that it is driven.
+In addition, if a student begins driving to school later in the year, the student must register his or her vehicle in the office before the first day that it is driven.
 Parking permits are issued each year.
-Should a student fail to register their vehicle, they will be fined \$10, and the proceeds will benefit the student's class fund.

-- 1. Students must park only in the parking lot in front of Spring Hills Baptist Church in their assigned area. - 2.
-Driving speed in the parking lot must be kept to a maximum of five (5) mph. - 3.
-Students must keep car radio and stereo volumes to a level that can only be heard in the vehicle and not outside its boundaries. - 4.
-Students may not return to their vehicles during the school day without permission from the school office. - 5.
-Students may not loiter in the school parking lot at any time before, during, or after the school day. - 6.
+Should a student fail to register their vehicle, they will be fined \$10, and the proceeds will benefit the student's class fund. - 2.
+Students must park only in the parking lot in front of Spring Hills Baptist Church in their assigned area. - 3.
+Driving speed in the parking lot must be kept to a maximum of five (5) mph. - 4.
+Students must keep car radio and stereo volumes to a level that can only be heard in the vehicle and not outside its boundaries. - 5.
+Students may not return to their vehicles during the school day without permission from the School Office. - 6.
+Students may not loiter in the school parking lot at any time before, during, or after the school day. - 7.
 No vehicle may be operated with a student riding on the exterior.